uGcinikhaya/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that draws a diagonal line in the terminal.
 A function that prints a square.
 A program that prints the numbers 1 to 100.
+A fizzbuzz interview question.
+A program that prints triangles.